dfinnis/Darkly/HIDDEN/README.md

           arguments to find are taken to be arguments to the command until an  argument  consisting of `;' is encountered

-This command reveals the filepath containing the flag:
+This reveals the filepath containing the flag:

 .hidden/whtccjokayshttvxycsvykxcfm/igeemtxnvexvxezqwntmzjltkt/lmpanswobhwcozdqixbowvbrhw/README

 ... and here's the flag!
-flag = 99dde1d35d1fdd283924d84e6d9f1d820
+99dde1d35d1fdd283924d84e6d9f1d820